OSC-JYU/PDFSense/README.md

 PDFSense also **stores the output of every endpoint**.
 This allows you to upload original input once and then experiment with processing endpoint without the need to upload original data again and again.

 ## Typical OCR workflow (using execellent httpie for making requests)
-1. upload PDF
+### 1. upload PDF

-This gives us an upload ID, that you can use in processing endpoints.
+This gives us an upload ID, that you can be used in processing endpoints.

         http --form POST :8200/api/uploads file@myfile.pdf